Pinayflorescarandang/POULTRYFARMS.PH/README.md

 # Methods

 # Results
-Performance of the egg industry in San Jose based on chicken layer population, egg production and sales
+Performance of the egg industry in San Jose based on egg production and sales.
 1. Volume of Production
+a.
+National